Skip to content

 npx emdash secrets generate

 Prints the new key to stdout.
-Pipe it into your secret store, or write it straight to a dev file with --write.
-The following commands write the key to .dev.vars or .env:
+Pipe it into your secret store, or write it straight to your local .env file with --write.
+The same .env file is read by Node and, in local development, by Wrangler and the Cloudflare Vite plugin:

 Terminal window